Appearance

 Authentication

-Image generation requests require an API key with inference access in the x-api-key header.
+Image generation requests require an API key with inference access in the Authorization header as a Bearer token.

 Create an Inference key in API keys, then send it on every request.

-The request examples in this page already include the x-api-key header.
+The request examples in this page already include the Bearer token header.

 If the key is missing or invalid, the API returns 401.
 If the key is valid but does not allow inference APIs, the API returns 403.